Moto Guzzi Logo

 Moto Guzzi LogoMoto Guzzi Logo PNG

-The proud and militant Moto Guzzi logo conveys the power and strength of the brand’s motorcycle engines.
-Courageous design complements the excellent “stuffing.”
-The emblem is aimed at a male audience and is filled with the idea of leadership and greatness.
+The proud and bellicose Moto Guzzi logo conveys the power and strength of the brand’s motorcycle engines.
+The masculine design is complemented by excellent “stuffing.”
+The emblem is oriented to the male audience and is filled with the idea of leadership and greatness.

 Moto Guzzi: Brand overview

-Moto Guzzi is a legendary motorcycle manufacturer.
-It originated based on Società Anonima Moto Guzzi, which was created in 1921 by the heir to the shipowners Giorgio Parodi, his brother Angelo and mechanic Carlo Guzzi.
+Moto Guzzi is a legendary manufacturer of motorcycles.
+It originated from Società Anonima Moto Guzzi, which was founded in 1921 by shipowner heir Giorgio Parodi, his brother Angelo, and mechanic Carlo Guzzi.
 In 1946, after rebranding, the company was renamed Moto Guzzi SpA.
-It is currently owned by Piaggio & CSpA, and its headquarters, like a hundred years ago, is located in Mandello del Lario.
+It is now owned by Piaggio & CSpA, and its headquarters, as a hundred years ago, are located in Mandello del Lario.

 Meaning and History